raspberrypilearning/experimentai-project4/en/step_5.md

 --- task ---

-You will also need to change the grey ML4K bubble which compares the song to the sprite's class **on every sprite**:
+You will  need to change the grey ML4K bubble which compares the song to the sprite's class **on every sprite**:

 ```blocks3
 when this sprite clicked